 The above is true for PC use, at least.
 If you choose to use the audio jack extension to connect to a console or even to your phone, prepare yourself for a dip in the epic soundstage experienced on PC.
 A little disappointing, but forgivable when you think about all the good points of this headset.

-Looking at the microphone, it’s retractable and very pliable but equally stays in place in just the position that you put it in.
+Looking at the microphone, it’s retractable and very adaptable but equally stays in place in just the position that you put it in.
 Be prepared to hear all the movements as you do set the mic in position, though, as it really does crackle loudly in your ear as you adjust it.
 The mic is also easily muted with small buttons on the side of the headset and overall gives a good solid performance.

 To look at, the mic ending is quite large and does give us slight ‘mission control’ vibes – but I quite like this look!
 Our favorite thing about the mic, though, is that it lights up when muted.
 Never again will you second guess yourself over whether you’ve already muted or not – you’ll have a glowing reminder right in front of your face.